PlantBase

 Full Description

-The American chestnut once was one of the largest trees in Eastren United States.
+The American chestnut once was one of the largest trees in Eastern United States.
 Because of a parasite, it is now a rare stump sprout in the forest and seldom, if ever, a large tree.
 Because they rarely reach mature size, they rarely show their flowers—light-tan catkins.
-The female flowers produce green burs that split into four sections to release about four edible "chestnuts".
+The female flowers produce green burs that dry to brown and split into four sections, releasing about four edible "chestnuts".

 Edible Parts: Shelled chestnuts are edible raw.